AlexUmnov/Text2Regexp/README.md

 This project is work in progress

-The goal is to make a system which creates regular expressions to solve text classification tasksThis project is work in progress
+The goal is to make a system which creates regular expressions to solve text classification tasks